Jay-Z’s Mom Ties The Knot In Famous Fashion

-Gloria Carter, the mother of Jay-Z, married her long-time partner in front of a star-studded crowd of guests.
+Gloria Carter, Jay-Z’s mother, married her longtime partner in front of a star-studded crowd of guests.

-According to HipHopDX, Carter walked down the aisle with Roxanne Wilshire on Sunday night (July 2nd) in New York City.
+According to HipHopDX, Carter walked down the aisle with Roxanne Wilshire Sunday night (July 2) in New York City.
 The “99 Problems” rapper and entrepreneur was in attendance front and center with Carter’s daughter-in-law, Beyoncé.
-The pair were part of a glamorous guest list, which included actress and singer Kelly Rowland, Tyler Perry, Good Morning America host Robin Roberts, talent manager Corey Gamble (sans girlfriend Kris Jenner), and Tina Knowles.
+The pair were part of a glamorous guest list, which included actress and singer Kelly Rowland, Tyler Perry, Good Morning America host Robin Roberts, talent manager Corey Gamble (sans girlfriend Kris Jenner) and Tina Knowles.
 The ceremony and the reception reportedly lasted well into the night.

 -